teloxide/teloxide/CODE_STYLE.md

 If there's a mixture of private and public items, put public items first.

 Put structs and enums first, functions and impls last.
-Order type declarations in top-down manner.
+Order type declarations in a top-down manner:

 ```rust
 // GOOD